Blosc/c-blosc2/plugins/README.rst

-Finally, even if these requirements are completely satisfied, it is not guaranteed that the plugin will be useful or contribute something different to the rest, so Blosc development team has the final say and will decide if a plugin is accepted or not.
+Finally, even if these requirements are completely satisfied, it is not guaranteed that the plugin will be useful or contribute something different to the rest, so the Blosc development team has the final say and will decide if a plugin is accepted or not.